HaydenSookchand/Lobby/README.md

 ## Getting Started

-1. Download or clone the project to your local machine.
+1. Download or clone the project from [https://github.com/HaydenSookchand/Lobby](https://github.com/HaydenSookchand/Lobby) to your local machine.

 2. Open the HTML file (`index.html`) in your preferred text editor or integrated development environment (IDE).